Ben Habib: Legal challenge against the Northern Ireland Protocol

+On 30 November 2022, it was appealed to the Supreme Court of the United Kingdom.
+On 8 February 2023, the Supreme Court dismissed the challenge.
+On 21 March 2023, Northern Ireland Office minister Lord Caine (responding to a written question by Kate Hoey) asserted that the UK Government had spent £196,567 on legal fees associated with defending the challenges against the Northern Ireland Protocol.

+Reform UK

-In March 2023 he was made a co-deputy leader of Reform UK (previously the Brexit Party) party with David Bull, who had been deputy since 2021.
+In October 2023 he was appointed a co-deputy leader of Reform UK, alongside David Bull, who had been deputy since 2021.
 At the same time he became the party's Brexit and the Union spokesman.
 He was the party's candidate for the Wellingborough by-election in February 2024.
 Habib finished third of eleven candidates, with 13% of the vote, the party's best result at a by-election.
-He was again candidate for Reform in the new Wellingborough and Rushden constituency at the 2024 general election where he came third with 21.5% of the vote.
+He was the Reform candidate for Wellingborough and Rushden constituency at the 2024 general election where he came third with 21.5% of the vote.

-In April 2024, during an interview with Julia Hartley-Brewer, Habib suggested that some migrants travelling to the UK by boat should be left to drown.
-Habib later said that his comments came in the context of an interview in which he was asked what should happen if migrants repeatedly slashed their boats, causing them to sink.
-Habib stated: "If people are going to repeatedly throw themselves in the channel and refuse the help of our specialised force in order to get back in the boats and go on to France – of course their lives are going to be in danger."
+In April 2024, Habib was criticised for remarks he made during an interview with Julia Hartley-Brewer on Talk TV, where he suggested that migrants crossing the English Channel by boat should be left to drown.
+Habib defended his comments, as he was asked about migrants that slashed their boats, causing them to sink.
+Habib stated: 'If people are going to repeatedly throw themselves in the channel and refuse the help of our specialised force in order to get back in the boats and go on to France – of course their lives are going to be in danger.'

-In July 2024 Habib and Bull were removed as the deputy leaders of Reform UK and replaced by Richard Tice.

 Criticism of Reform UK

+In July 2024 Habib was removed as the deputy leader of Reform UK and replaced by Richard Tice.
+He then criticised the new constitution as 'undemocratic'.

+Habib was appointed as chairman of Great British PAC in September 2024.

-Habib quit Reform UK on 28 November 2024, citing concerns over the party's structure as well as "fundamental differences" with the party's leader, Nigel Farage, over Brexit, and disagreements over immigration, with Habib in favour of "mass deportations".
+Habib left Reform UK on 28 November 2024, after a reported fallout with Nigel Farage and Zia Yusuf.
+He said he was concerned about the party's structure as well as having "fundamental differences" over Brexit, and disagreements over immigration, with Habib in favour of mass deportations.

-In March 2025, Habib called Reform MP Rupert Lowe's suspension "an injustice".
-Habib accused Farage and Reform UK chairman Zia Yusuf of "trumping up complaints against" Lowe to oust him after Elon Musk suggested Lowe should become Leader of Reform UK instead of Farage.
+In March 2025, Habib called Reform MP Rupert Lowe's suspension 'an injustice'.
+Habib accused Farage and Reform UK chairman Yusuf of 'trumping up complaints against' Lowe to oust him after Elon Musk suggested Lowe should become Leader of Reform UK instead of Farage.
 Habib called for both men's resignations.
+On 7 July 2026, Habib told The Independent that he had contacted the Electoral Commission, urging them to investigate allegations that Nigel Farage had failed to properly declare donations from a convicted criminal over a five-year period.